-You are encouraged to contact the Mental Health/Substance Use Disorder Administrator for coordination of care.
+You are encouraged to contact the Mental Health/Substance Use Disorder Administrator for coordination of care at (800) 252-8039.
 Inpatient Mental Health Services for Autism Spectrum Disorders are overseen by the Mental Health/Substance Use Disorder Administrator.
 In addition, the Mental Health/Substance Use Disorder Administrator will oversee Benefits for Intensive Behavioral Therapy.